UNINETTSigma2/documentation/software/userinstallsw/R.md

 > library(somelibrary)
 ```

-To access the package in your scripts, you will need to add the `.libPaths` line to your scripts.
+To access the package in your jobs, you will need to add the `.libPaths` line to your job-scripts.

 ## Keeping track of your R environment